UniversalDependencies/docs/validation.md

 [Line                   22351]: SpaceAfter=No is missing in the MISC field of node #24 because the text is 'Să-mi mai crească ar[...]'
 [Line                   22351]: SpaceAfter=No is missing in the MISC field of node #28 because the text is 'aripioare!“'
 [Line                   22351]: SpaceAfter=No is missing in the MISC field of node #29 because the text is '!“'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is 'răspundeau' but text is 'răspundeanu: „Noi de masă-ți m...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #8 because the text is 'răspundeau: „Noi de [...]'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is ':' but text is 'răspundeanu: „Noi de ...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #10 because the text is '„Noi de masă-ți mulț[...]'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is '„' but text is 'răspundeanu: „Noi de ...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #13 because the text is 'masă-ți mulțumim, Că[...]'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is 'Noi' but text is 'răspundeanu: „Noi de ma...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #15 because the text is 'mulțumim, Că n-am ve[...]'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is 'de' but text is 'răspundeanu: „Noi de m...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #18 because the text is 'n-am venit să prânzim“.'
-[Tree number 1055 on line 22355]: Mismatch between the text attribute and the FORM field.
-Form is 'masă' but text is 'răspundeanu: „Noi de mas...'
+[Line                   22379]: SpaceAfter=No is missing in the MISC field of node #22 because the text is 'prânzim“.'
 ...suppressing further errors regarding Metadata
-*** FAILED *** with 46 errors
+*** FAILED *** with 35 errors
-Metadata errors: 46
+Metadata errors: 35

 ******************